PingOne for Customers Passwordless

 Offer Passwordless Sign On Page

-• The sign-on option uses a PingOne to find the user, then progresses to the PingOne Protect threat detection analysis section.
-When that section completes, a function node checks whether the user is enabled, then the progresses to the Password Authentication section.
+• If the user clicks Continue, a PingOne node looks up the user, and a function node determines the date of the user’s last sign-on.
+The flow then progresses to the PingOne Protect threat detection analysis section.
+When this section completes, a function node checks whether the user is enabled.
+If the user is enabled, the flow progresses to the Password Authentication section.

-• The forgot password option progresses to the Call Account Recovery Sub-Flow section.
+• If the user clicks Forgot Password, the flow progresses to the Call Account Recovery Sub-Flow section.

 If passwordless is required, the flow progresses to the Require Passwordless Sign On Page section.